 I’m interested in isolating and identifying cell surface receptor proteins.

 In my experience, they typically have high MW, transmembrane domains, and are glycosylated.

 I’m considering 2D electrophoresis, but do you have any recommendations?

-For large and hydrophobic proteins it is therefore better to use 1D SDS PAGE.
-Mainly because the proteins can be dissolved in the 1D SDS PAGE buffer containing 0.1% SDS.
-In addition, the gels have no pI limits, and the MW range can go up as high as 1.000 kDa .
+Therefore, it is better to use 1D SDS PAGE for large and hydrophobic proteins.
+The main reason is that you can dissolve the proteins in the 1D SDS PAGE buffer containing 0.1% SDS.
+But in addition, the gels have no pI limits, and the MW range can go up as high as 1.000 kDa .

 Another possibility is to use in-solution digestion of the protein mixture.
 This approach is the alternative to running a gel and cutting out the bands of interest before in-gel digestion and protein ID of each band.
 Typically, you would identify hundreds or even thousands of proteins by LC-MS/MS and a subsequent database search in Swiss-Prot/UniProtKB [1-3].

 Related blog posts: